cybertekjoe/Project-3/BlueTeam.md

 * **Vulnerability Mitigated**: _Malicious software, programs (malware or viruses) running taking up resources_
 * **Reliability**: _The alert is highly reliable.
 Regardless of whether a malicious program is running, this can still reveal where CPU usage can be improved._

-_ Note: Explain at least 3 alerts.
-Add more if time allows._

 ###